-There are many benefits and advantages to retiring in Mexico.
+There are many benefits retiring in Mexico.
 Before you make the final decision and leave your native country behind, it is a good idea to learn a few things about what this decision really means.
-Here are five things that everyone should know before they retire to Mexico:
+Here are five things that everyone should know before they retire in Mexico:

 1. You are not alone.